MelissaRoodt/text-to-speech-app/README.md

 # text-to-speech-app
-This is a text to speec application.
+This was a simple text to speech application build using vanilla javascript